The Convex Manifesto

 Key governance roles include:

-• Authorising official updates to the peer network / protocol
+- Authorising official updates to the peer network or protocol

-• Preventing forks in the global state: the entire point of a global state is to act as a single source of truth.
+- Preventing forks in the global state: the purpose of the global state is to act as a reliable single source of truth.
 As a public utility that records important economic information on a decentralised basis, the network must avoid forks since these present a significant risk of confusion and loss to participants in the ecosystem.
 Forks are not desirable in a system designed to act as a single source of truth for asset ownership, contract state and account balances etc.